Spanish Fairs: How to Celebrate Like Locals

 spanish dress

 If you don’t want to stay in their shadow, you should better take care of every detail of your look.
-Spanish chicas (girls) and chicos (boys) usually wear their best clothes to attend the fair.

-Take the necessary time to get make-up resistant to the stresses and strains of a long day and hot temperatures.
+Take the time to get make-up resistant to the stresses and strains of a long day and hot temperatures.

 A flamenco make-up normally highlights only eyes or lips.
 You usually gather your hair in a bun and decorate it with a big flower on top or just below the ear.